SPRING IS HERE!

 Looking to get outside?
-ACT's 'Shoes & Brews combines fun outside and indoor socializing!
-March's event is set up especially for families with young kids interested in learning the basics of tracking.
-We'll start at the Foss Forest for a snowshoe or walk to learn a bit about how to ID trees without their leaves from ACT volunteer Linda Moore and ACT Trustee Marilyn Booth and then head down the hill for a warm up, beverage, and snack at Rek'-lis Brewing at their brand new location in Bethlehem.
+ACT's 'Shoes & Brews combines fun outside with indoor socializing!
+April's event is a special one focusing on learning the basics of tree identification.
+We'll start at the private Wedick Nature Reserve for a snowshoe or walk where we'll learn a bit about how to ID trees without their leaves from ACT volunteer Jessica Bunker and ACT Board Member Marilyn Booth.
+We'll then head up the hill for a warm up, beverage, and snack at Rek'-lis Brewing at their brand new location in Bethlehem.

-If you haven't been to Polly's yet, or if it's just been a while, come check out the renovated space!
 The 'Shoes & Brews series will head to a different property and a new pub monthly so keep an eye out for your favorite place.
 Register today to save your spot!

 Show your love for the north country -